alexch/codelikethis/public/lessons/db/mongodb_example.md

 # MongoDB Example

-Let's analyze the source code of the TIL app to understand the steps involved in using MongoDB from NodeJS.
+Let's analyze the source code of the TIL command-line app to understand the steps involved in using MongoDB from NodeJS.

 Follow along here: <https://github.com/BurlingtonCodeAcademy/til/blob/master/til.js>